Tilehurst Parish Council do not have any allotments and has no land within the parish which is available to provide allotments in the future.

 All rubbish bins and dog bins on the recreation grounds are the property of the parish council and the cost of repairing/replacing any damaged bins will be borne by the parish, and ultimately by the Tilehurst residents.

-The parish, over the past few years, has purchased ten salt bins to assist residents keep public pathways and roads clear of ice in areas where the road is on a hill.
+The parish, prior to 2016, had purchased ten salt bins to assist residents keep public pathways and roads clear of ice in areas where the road is on a hill.

-West Berkshire Council has relinquished responsibility for providing salt bins in parishes, and consequently Tilehurst Parish Council has now taken over the responsibility for all 36 salt bins previously maintained by West Berkshire Council in order to prevent them being removed.
+At the end of 2016 West Berkshire Council relinquished responsibility for providing salt bins in parishes, and consequently Tilehurst Parish Council has now taken over the responsibility for the 36 salt bins previously maintained by West Berkshire Council, in order to prevent them being removed.

 The parish is now responsible for the cost of refilling the bins, and for replacing any that become damaged.